openharmony/docs/en/device-dev/subsystems/subsys-usbservice-guide.md

 **interface** indicates an interface of the USB device in **deviceList**.
 ```

-6. Transfer data.
+6. Perform data transfer.

 ```
 srvClient.BulkTransfer(pipe, endpoint, vdata, timeout);
 ```
-**pipe** indicates the pipe for data transfer after the USB device is opened. **endpoint** indicates the endpoint for data transfer on the USB device. **vdata** indicates the binary data block to be transferred or read. **timeout** indicates the timeout duration of data transfer.
+- **pipe** indicates the pipe for data transfer of the USB device opened.
+- **endpoint** indicates the endpoint for data transfer on the USB device.
+- **vdata** indicates the binary data block to be transferred or read.
+- **timeout** indicates the timeout duration of data transfer.

 7. Close the USB device.